wesleyem/th57/QOD.md

     1. 1000; 1500
     1. RWOP 9-1

-## High Frequency Vibrations

-1. What are the rearward flight limitations?
-    1. NFM 4-8
-1. The minimum altitude while performing any night BI maneuver is ____ feet MSL, excluding transitions to and from the working area.
-    1. 1500'
-    1. RWOP 3-9

 ## Complete Loss of Tail Rotor Thrust

 1. What is the maximum recommended rate of climb or descent when IMC?